Automation-Research-Team/aist_robotiq/o2as_fastener_gripper/README.md

 It is implemented by Action Server.

 Turn in the 'CCW' direction.

-Hold a motor in check with a finger, and the turn stops if resistance becomes big.
+When the resistance increases and the speed becomes 0, the rotation stops.

 # Initial Setup
 * Dynamixel SDK